 1 lb of shrimp, cleaned and deveined

-1 lb ripe juicy tomatoes, chopped with their juice, or if you have to, a high-quality brand of canned chopped tomatoes (one can)
+1 lb ripe juicy tomatoes, chopped with their juice; alternatively, you can use a can of high-quality chopped tomatoes

 Wash the shrimp and pat dry with a paper towel.
 Lightly sprinkle with a teaspoon of the Sparoza seasoning, keeping another teaspoon for the sauce.